 Rap Back and its associated processes are briefly described in this section and referenced throughout the document.
-TSA's Rap Back User Guide for Airport and Aircraft Operators, commonly referred to as RBUG, is available via the TSA's HISN ACO-200 web board and the Next Generation Fingerprint Results Distribution (FPRD) website.
-It should be reviewed in detail and regularly referenced.
+TSA's Rap Back User Guide for Airport and Aircraft Operators, commonly referred to as the RBUG, is available via TSA's Homeland Security Information Network (HSIN) web board and the Fingerprint Results Distribution (FPRD) site.
+This document must be referenced in the ASP, and Trusted Agents in the credentialing office who use the FPRD and/or perform applicant suitability determinations must be familiar with its contents.
 The content is updated as needed and provides detailed information and useful instructions for navigating Rap Back.
-The version referenced in this document is 1.9, issued in April 2020.
+The version referenced in this document is 3.3, issued in March 2023.

-In addition, airports and air carriers participating in Rap Back should carefully review all TSA Aviation Worker Bulletins addressing Rap Back to ensure awareness of program or process changes.
-Airports and air carriers receive these bulletins directly from their DACs, associations, and HSIN.
+Airports and air carriers should also carefully review all TSA Aviation Worker Bulletins addressing Rap Back to ensure awareness of program or process changes.
+Airports and air carriers receive these bulletins directly from their Designated Aviation Channelers (DAC), associations, and HSIN.